Deepak Foundation: Kawant Livelihood Project (KALP)

 Started in 2009, the KALP-Project contains multiple steps to develop livelihood in Kawant.
 Kawant comprises more than 30,000 households.
-Holistic development through people's participation calls for integration of services at grass roots level.
+Holistic development through people's participation calls for the integration of services at a grassroots level.
 KALP is an initiative in this direction.
 The project has been implemented in partnership with the Tribal Development Department, Government of Gujarat.
 The foundation plans to undertake the following: